CarmiF/C2/README.md

-# C2 — Minimal Command and Control (client/server)
+# C2: Minimal Client/Server Command & Control System

 A minimal, educational Command-and-Control (C2) example implemented in Python.
 The repository contains a small TCP JSON protocol, a server that maintains an in-memory agent registry and a simple REPL, and an agent that performs a handshake and executes commands on request.